Last updated: March 27, 2023

-If Keychain Access is insisting that you enter a password and the password you entered is not working, these steps will reset your Keychain and erase all passwords stored there so that you can enter your new password.
-NOTE: If you use the Keychain application to store personal information (e.g. credit card numbers, passwords for non-Hamilton web sites, etc.) this procedure will make a backup of the old Keychain so that your personal data can be restored.
+If you use the Keychain application to store personal information (e.g. credit card numbers, passwords for non-Hamilton web sites, etc.) this procedure will create a backup of the old Keychain so that your personal data can be restored.

-- Click on OK to acknowledge the notice that it created a new empty "login" keychain.
+- Click OK to acknowledge the notice that it created a new empty "login" keychain.

 - Restart your computer and log in.
 Keychain should no longer complain about your password.

-- If your wireless connection is lost on campus when your Keychain is reset, simply reconnect to aps-hamilton and enter your new password.
+- If your wireless connection is lost on campus once your Keychain is reset, simply reconnect to aps-hamilton and enter your new password.

-Entering your password incorrectly 10 times within 5 minutes from any device will cause your account to become locked.
-Your account will unlock automatically after five minutes.
-If you need access sooner.
+Entering your password incorrectly 5 times within 5 minutes from any device will cause your account to become locked.
+Your account will unlock automatically after 5 minutes.
 Your account can also be locked if LITS receives notice from Google that your account was compromised (hacked) and is sending out spam, or if you or LITS find other evidence to suggest your account has been hacked.

 It may be because you entered your password incorrectly or you aren't remembering it correctly.
-If you suspect that is the case, then please follow instructions found here:
+Please follow the instructions found here.